fr1t2/some-thoughts-Blog/_posts/2019-2-23-OaklandDevelopersWeek.md

 ## The City

+Oakland is a very... interesting town.
+There are all walks of life co-existing mostly in equilibrium, and the fair weather seems to fall right in line.
+I visited to the same part of town about 10 years ago for work and I was surprised at the amount of improvements and construction that the town was undergoing.
+Its funny when you end up in the same place multiple times so far from home in what seems to be random happenstance.

+![Oakland Photo]({{ "/assets/img/posts/oakland.jpeg" | relative_url }})

+Unfortunately we were late at getting this trip booked and had to settle for accommodations outside of the conference.
+One thing I will take away from this, the rating system varies wildly from city to city.
+A three star in one town may be nice, while a complete dump in another.
+I was stuck with the later.

-Oakland is a very diverse town.
-There are all walks of life co-existing in mostly equilibrium.
-There are outliers and exceptions to the rule but from my experiance.
-The town is charged like a powder keg though, and at the slightest drop of injustice the people will take to the streeet and protest that injustice.
+There are outliers and exceptions to the rule but from my experience.
+The town is charged like a powder keg though, and at the slightest drop of injustice the people will take to the street and protest that injustice.
 While I was in town I witnessed the local teachers union marching for a fair wage.
-The striking thing to me was the example of correct civil disobedience that citizens were showing to the future genertation.
+The striking thing to me was the example of correct civil disobedience that citizens were showing to the future generation.

-![Oakland Photo]({{ "/assets/img/posts/oakland.jpeg" | relative_url }})

-Details below...